“Green Tech Skillnet is a really useful opportunity for all members of the industry to get together to share knowledge and best practice.”

 “Green Tech Skillnet was introduced to us by the Irish Wind Energy Association.
 The programmes and workshops it runs help improve our knowledge of the wind industry generally, as well as on the electrical and grid operations side” says O’Meara.

 “Like any business, we don’t know everything.
-What the Green Tech Skillnet is very good at is bringing in international speakers to talk to members.
+What the Green Tech Skillnet is very good at is bringing in international speakers.
 We recently had an expert on blade technology, as well as one on power markets, who showed how trends overseas are likely to impact the market here.
 It helps keep us at the cutting edge of trends and technology.”